leroykayanda/eks-cluster/README.md

     | sort  @timestamp  desc
     | filter kubernetes.labels.app = 'demo-app'  and kubernetes.namespace_name = 'dev-demo-app'

-When you add a new secret in AWS secrets manager or modify a secret, restart the deployment pods for the change to reflect.
+When you add a new secret in AWS secrets manager or modify a secret, stakater reloader will trigger a rolling update.
+Keep this in mind as this can cause issues in production.
+You may need to update secrets during a maintenance window..
 Use the command below to check when a secret was last updated.

     kubectl describe ExternalSecret -n dev-demo-app
     Events: